-Students, upon returning from an absence, will have one day for each day missed to make up work.
+Students, upon returning from an absence, will have the total number of days missed plus one additional day one day for each day missed to make up work.
 Major assignments that were assigned earlier in the semester will be due on the designated day whether the student is in attendance or not.
 IT IS THE RESPONSIBILITY OF EACH STUDENT TO MAKE ARRANGEMENTS FOR MAKE UP WORK.